-Strength, authority, decisiveness, determination, motivation, acting before thinking, confidence, physical, sexually driven, passionate, extroverted, visually stimulated, logical, driven by external circumstances and probably a thousand other things.
-But for the most part, the masculine part of you is more of the thinking part – very action oriented and externally motivated.
+Strength, authority, decisiveness, determination, motivation, acting before thinking, confidence, physical, sexually driven, passionate, extroverted, visually stimulated, logical, driven by external circumstances, and probably a thousand other things.
+But for the most part, the masculine part of you is more of the thinking part – very action-oriented and externally motivated.
 Meaning, the outside world causes you to respond.

-Here are the qualities that are usually found in people utilizing their feminine energy (again, keeping mind that this list covers both the physical and mental characteristics):
+Here are the qualities that are usually found in people utilizing their feminine energy (again, keeping in mind that this list covers both the physical and mental characteristics):

 Emotionally driven and stimulated, submissive, thinking before acting, introverted, driven by internal feelings, creative, instinctual, receptive, caring, nurturing, sensitive, and again, probably a thousand other things.
 But for the most part, the feminine part of you is very inward-focused, motivated by emotions and feelings, trusting instinct over rationalizations, and is the more creative part that helps you express yourself to the world.

-If you are mostly one aspect, and not the other, you will experience an imbalance.
+If you are mostly one aspect and not the other, you will experience an imbalance.
 And I know this is not going to resonate with some people when I say this, but imbalance creates disharmony.

-Now, disharmony isn’t all bad, as long as you don’t mind taking the bad with the good, but disharmony can be taken to extremes, and turn into rollercoaster.
+Now, disharmony isn’t all bad, as long as you don’t mind taking the bad with the good, but disharmony can be taken to extremes, and turn into a rollercoaster.
 One day you’re happy and life is fantastic, the next, you’re down in the dumps.
 Then the next, you’re excited and on edge, then the next, you’re tired and have no energy.

 Some people love living life this way, but it does cause an imbalance.
 When you are more masculine, and you’re not as concerned about people’s feelings, and take action before thinking, you are like a bulldozer, just plowing people down as you go through life.
 You always get what you want, regardless of the expense and hurt it causes others.